shrutikapoor08/devjoke/README.md

 Delivery guy - You only get what you ask for.
 * * *

-If somebody refers me for a job 👨‍💻 will it be considered 'pass by reference' or 'pass by value'? 🤔😂
+If somebody refers me for a job :man_technologist: will it be considered 'pass by reference' or 'pass by value'? :thinking: :joy:

 * * *